-We pay the balance of the purchase price, electronically, to the seller’s conveyancer.
+The buyer’s conveyancer pays the balance of the purchase price, electronically, to the seller’s conveyancer.
 This is known as COMPLETION.
 Once the money is received by the seller’s conveyancer, they will inform the estate agent that the keys to the property can be released.
-You can now move.
+The buyer can now move in.

 The procedure for commercial property purchases are substantially the same as set out above.
 If you have any queries relating to specific aspects of the transaction not referred to above then please contact the commercial property team to discuss this further CommercialProperty@tqpropertylawyers.com